 Frequently Asked Questions

-So if you’re looking to make top dollar for your therapy services, those three states are the place to be!
+So if you want to make top dollar for your therapy services, those three states are the place to be!

 How much do top therapists make?

-It looks like top therapists are making quite a bit – on average, salaries for the highest-paid psychologists can reach up to $167,000.
-Of course, what you end up earning will depend on several factors, like where you’re located and your educational background.
+Top therapists are making quite a bit – on average, salaries for the highest-paid psychologists can reach up to $167,000.
+Of course, what you earn will depend on several factors, like your location and educational background.